nasa/fprime/docs/UsersGuide/user/port-comp-top.md

 the serialized port calls an interface on the typed port that deserializes arguments.
 Serialization ports do not support ports with return types.
 These ports allow serialized data to be passed around by generic components that do not know the type contained.
-The [Hub pattern](../best/hub-pattern.md) often uses serialized ports such that data can be routed across a address-space gap in a generic fashion.
+The [Hub pattern](../best/hub-pattern.md) often uses serialized ports such that data can be routed across an address-space gap in a generic fashion.

 ![Serialization Ports](../media/core3.png)